cheblin/PrimitiveCollections/README.md

 > Pooled, recyclable iterators: Use iterators conventionally, without dynamic instance creation at runtime.
 This includes enhanced for loops without underlying dynamic allocation.

 This project leverages a specialized iterator "protocol" based on the `long` primitive type `token`, completely eradicating heap garbage generation.

-As samples of using this iterators take a look at collections `toString()` methods.
+Here are some examples of using these iterators.
+Take a look at the `toString()` methods of collections.
-For example `ObjectObjectMap`:
+For instance, consider the `ObjectObjectMap`.

 ```java
     public String toString() { return toJSON(); }